Rome Travel Guide

 - Day 2: Vatican City.

-- Day 3: Historic center, Pantheon, piazzas, and a lighter rhythm.
+- Day 3: Pantheon, central piazzas, Trevi, and a lighter evening finish.
 The Rome 3-day itinerary is the best default choice for most travelers.

 If you want upgrades